Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms: Abstract

 \section{Abstract}

-Framed vertex operator algebras over any algebraically closed field whose characteristic is different from $2$ and $7$ are studied.
-In particular, the rationality of framed vertex operator algebras is established.
-For a code vertex operator algebra, the irreducible modules are constructed and classified.
+This paper consists of two parts: (1) Using a $\Z[\ha]$-form of Virasoro vertex operator algebra $L(\ha,0)$ with central charge $\ha$, we obtain a modular vertex operator algebra over any field $\F$ of finite characteristic different from 2.
+We determine the generators and classify the irreducible modules for this vertex operator algebra.
+(2) We investigate modular framed vertex operator algebras.
+In particular, the rationality of modular framed vertex operator algebras is established.
+For a modular code vertex operator algebra, the irreducible modules are constructed and classified.
 Moreover, a $\Z[\frac{1}{2}]$-form for any framed vertex operator algebra over $\C$ is constructed.
 As a result, one can obtain a modular framed vertex operator algebra from any framed vertex operator algebra over $\C.$